abiam222/Data-Structures-and-Algorithms/Javascript/Strings/README.md

 # Performance Testing

-For every algorithm I will be testing each algorithm based on their time (nanoseconds) compared to other algorithms.
+Each file contains multiple functions that have algorithms I will be testing and comparing each function and test the length of time to complete for each.
+The final result can be found in the file itself or its excel file.

 E.g.
 In the printReverse.js file there are three different functions